-ORGANIZATION AND PROPOSAL INFORMATION
+PROPOSAL INFORMATION

-- 1. Information about the government organization. - 2.
-Define the FY 2021 Montana Land Information Plan Priority the proposed grant project addresses. - 3.
-Identify if the proposed project is one or multiple years. - 4.
-Attach a grant project authorization letter signed by an authorized representative of the applicant agency/organization.
-An authorization letter template can be found in Appendix C. - 5.
+- 1. Identify the FY2023 Montana Land Information Plan Priority the proposed grant project addresses. - 2.
+Identify if the proposed project is one or multiple years. - 3.
 Write an executive summary for the proposed project.
 (3,000-character limit).